 Many potential ski property buyers tell us in their first enquiry that they want to purchase a “ski-in ski-out” property.
 With a highly limited number of such properties in any given resort and prices always commanding the highest premium, buyers often realise that for the sake of a couple of minutes walk, yet still in the main part of a resort with great views, you are still able to find the dream ski property.

 There is often an element of adjustment between initial enquiry and buying a ski property, whether it be on location or type of property.
 New-build properties for sale are popular thanks to the lower stamp duty and notary fees of only 2% (compared with 7% for an existing property), and you can also reclaim the 20% VAT when renting out a new property too.

 Given the activity recently we expect a huge surge in activity and purchases as vaccinations increase and travel eventually reopens.
 Now is the time for ski property buyers to do their research and get prepared so they are able to make decisions when on their buying trips.
 Look at all the options available, take advantage of video recordings and virtual viewings of the areas and properties that are of interest.

-Book consultations with the Athena Advisers team in our various European offices.
-Speak to a good mortgage broker like French Private Finance (link) to understand the borrowing options available.
+Book consultations with the Athena Advisers team in our various European offices and speak to a good mortgage broker like French Private Finance to understand the borrowing options available.
 There are great long-term fixed-rate mortgages at low rates but the bank’s criteria are often different to that of your home country.
 Therefore it’s better to understand your financial profile now rather than after you find the ideal ski property, as if there’s an unexpected delay on your end, someone will likely beat you to the property.